dime-coin/electrum-docs/hardfork.rst

-How to split your coins using Electrum in case of a fork
+How to Split your Coins using Electrum-Dime in Case of a Fork
 ========================================================

 Note:
 -----

-This document has been updated for Electrum 2.9.
+This document has been updated for Electrum-Dime 1.0.

 What is a fork?